madhura276/multi-agent-hyperlocal-catalog-ops/BLOG.md

 - poor oversight choices
 - premature finalization

-This makes the environment verifiable and suitable for post-training.
+This design makes the benchmark verifiable and reduces the chance that the model can succeed through superficial fluency alone.

 ## Training Setup